Surgery For Men

 Frequently Asked Questions

-Hair loss can also be caused by taking certain drugs, including those prescribed for cancer, arthritis, depression, heart problems, gout and hair high blood pressure.
-Stress can also contribute to hair loss, as well as certain hairstyles such as tight braids or dreadlocks.
+Hair loss can also be caused by taking certain medications, including those prescribed for cancer, arthritis, depression, heart problems, gout and hair high blood pressure.
+Stress can also cause hair loss, or certain hairstyles which put pressure on the scalp, such as tight braids or dreadlocks.

 Follicular Unit Extraction means the back of the head is shaved and then individual hairs are removed one by one.